vsrinivas/fuchsia/docs/kernel_cmdline.md

 ## kernel.jitterentropy.raw=\<bool>

-When true, the jitterentropy entropy collector will return raw, unprocessed samples.
-When false (the default), the raw samples will be processed by jitterentropy, producing output data that looks closer to uniformly random.
+When true (the default), the jitterentropy entropy collector will return raw, unprocessed samples.
+When false, the raw samples will be processed by jitterentropy, producing output data that looks closer to uniformly random.
+Note that even when set to false, the CPRNG will re-process the samples, so the processing inside of jitterentropy is somewhat redundant.

 ## kernel.memory-limit-mb=\<num>